TylerRHoyer/CS6890_NLP/readme.txt

 chart_gen.py
 This script creates the illustration graph seen in the poster to describe the goal of the project.

-I can't quite recall, but I believe words_3.txt is the results of process.py and word_3_filtered.txt is the results of filter.lua.
-I've also included the times.pck and sentiments.pck from sentiments.py and the avg.pck and std.pck from train.py.
+word_3_filtered.txt is the results of filter.lua (the results of process.py were too big to upload).
+I've also included the times.pck from sentiments.py (sentiments.pck was also too big) and the avg.pck and std.pck from train.py.
 Finally, I've included some of the graphs for your viewing pleasure. :)